 Comprehensive overview of clinical and care issues and guidance.

-- palliAGEDgp app
+- palliAGEDgp app (available as an app or online)

 Smartphone app for GPs to support care of older palliative patients living at home or in residential care.
 It includes terminal prescribing advice.